decodoku/Quantum_Programming_Tutorial/README.md

 Do you want to program quantum computers, but don't know where to start?
 Then you have found the right place!
 Here you will find a gamified tutorial to quantum programming, which will guide you in the creation of your first quantum programs.

-The easiest way to play is to use the browswer version [here](https://repl.it/@quantum_jim/QuantumProgrammingTutorial).
+The easiest way to play is to use the browser version [here](https://repl.it/@quantum_jim/QuantumProgrammingTutorial).
 Just press the run button, as highlighted in red in the image below.

 ![alt text](https://github.com/decodoku/Quantum_Programming_Tutorial/blob/master/replit.png)